nebari-dev/nebari/docs/source/admin_guide/backup.md

 ## Pod deployment

-With kubectl configred, we now need to deploy the pod that will allow us to access the cluster files.
+With kubectl configured, we now need to deploy the pod that will allow us to access the cluster files.
 First save the follow pod spec to a file named `pod.yaml`